wsenjer/royalmail-woocommerce-shipping-calculator/readme.txt

 #### Evri International Shipping

 `* Evri Parcelshop:  Drop off your parcel at your local shop and we’ll do the rest.
-* Evri Courier: Print your own parcel labels and Evri will collect them from your location between 8 am – 8 pm.`
+* Evri Courier: Evri will collect your parcels from your location between 8 am – 8 pm.`

 #### DPD Domestic Shipping